Are you looking for the finest colors to go with pink and white?

 Aside from weddings, pale pink and gold look stunning together in a Mid-Century Modern house.

-Pink is one of those colors that is strongly linked with the period, and it really looks great with the gold embellishments featured in a lot of Mid-century Modern furniture.
+Pink is one of those colors strongly linked with the period, and it looks great with the gold embellishments featured in a lot of Mid-century Modern furniture.

 Grey fits with almost everything as a neutral color, but the gentle tint of baby pink looks particularly beautiful with a cold grey.